 In a multi-cat household things are a bit more tricky.
 If one of your cats has tested positive for Feline Coronavirus, then your other cats will probably have it too, or will catch it if they don't already have it.
 Whether your other cat has it or not, the method for dealing with the situation is the same:

-Separate your cats.
+Separate your cats if you can.
 If you do not separate them they will infect each other and then continue to re-infect each other every time one of them clears it.
-This not only stops them from clearing the virus, but also increases the risk of the virus mutating into FIP.
+This not only makes it harder for them them to clear the virus, but also increases the risk of the virus mutating into FIP.
 Even cats kept in small groups may eventually clear the virus spontaneously, but separating them will make it much easier.

 Follow immaculate litter tray hygiene regimes (see below)

 If you can, do not cuddle one of your cats and then go and cuddle the other.
 Feline Coronavirus is a pesky little virus that can survive on your clothes for 8 weeks or more.
 It will even survive a normal wash cycle in your washing machine!
 It will not survive a 60C wash cycle...but neither would most of your clothes!

-The academic theory is that by 12-18 months after initial exposure to Feline Coronavirus your cat should be testing negative on the PCR-assay test.
-If your cat is still testing positive after 15 months, then your cat may be a persistent shedder.
+The academic theory is that by 12-18 months after initial exposure to Feline Coronavirus your cat should be testing negative, or nearly negative on the PCR-assay test.
+If your cat is still testing positive after 18 months, then your cat may be a persistent shedder.
 If you have other cats in your household who do not have Coronavirus you will then need to think about a management strategy for this.
 Be aware that younger cats may take longer to clear the virus because their immune systems are not yet fully developed.
 However, we have found this not to be true.
 In our experience, infected cats can take up to 5 years to clear the virus.

 Feline Coronavirus litter tray hygiene